Einhorn Center for Community Engagement

 Work Hours

 During the academic-year employment term, students’ work hours should be limited to 15–20 hours/week.
-We suggest not expecting more than 10 hours a week during high stress times.
+We suggest not expecting more than 10 hours a week.
 During breaks, with their supervisor’s approval, and during the summer, students may work full-time if not taking classes.

 Hourly Pay/Wage Rates